FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 Ten stories to tell today:

-1. Deshaun Watson of the first-place Texans is in a tour bus on I-10, probably in east Texas, if you’re reading this early in the morning in Eastern or Central time, traveling by road so as to not aggravate his bruised lungs and ribs by air pressure changes in flight.
+1. Deshaun Watson of the first-place Texans is on a tour bus on I-10, probably in east Texas (if you’re reading this early in the morning in Eastern or Central time).
+He’s traveling by road so as to not aggravate his bruised lungs and ribs by air pressure changes in flight.

 2. Best comeback of Cam Newton’s pro life?
 I’d say so, beating the defending champs on their field with fourth-quarter drives of 80, 87 and 69 yards in the last quarter at Philly.